golemfactory/golem-crowdfunding/README.md

 # Golem Token and Crowdfunding contracts

 ## Contracts
 GNT contract is defined in contracts/Token.sol.
-All other contracts are there for testing purposes only.
+Crowdfunding allocation of tokens for Golem Factory and developers is in contracts/GNTAllocation.sol.
+Other contracts are there for testing purposes only.

 ## Testing